What to expect after a tongue tie division

 Encourage sucking on your finger and attempt a tug of war game’

-If baby does not lift his tongue high enough when crying of playing for you to see the wound, you will have to lift the tongue all the way up in order to visualize the wound.
+In order to prevent reattachment you will have to lift the tongue of your baby all the way up in order to see the wound.
 Please watch the following video for instructions.
+This is the most important part of the exercises.

 Massage under the chin when baby is sleeping to encourage the tongue to lift up.
 You can check if the tongue it up by lowering the chin and having a look where the tongue is resting.